carpentries/lesson-example/_episodes/04-formatting.md

 ## Applying a Shadow to Images

-By default images are displayed in the lesson without a border or shadow.
+By default, images in the lesson are displayed without borders or shadows.
-In some circumstances it may be desirable to add some styling to make the edges of an image stand out against the background of the page, e.g. if using screenshots that include text on white background.
+In some circumstances, it may be desirable to make images stand out from the background of the page, for example, when using screenshots that include text on white background.
-You can add a drop shadow around images by applying the `.image-with-shadow` class to the image:
+You can add a drop shadow effect to images by applying the `image-with-shadow` class to them:

 ~~~
 {% raw %}![image alt text](path/to/image/source.svg){: .image-with-shadow }